Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### The Rollup Revolution

 **Rollups** represent Ethereum's most successful scaling approach, and understanding them is key to grasping how Ethereum can serve billions of users without sacrificing its core principles.
-The concept is elegantly simple: execute transactions on a separate **Layer 2 (L2)** chain that operates much faster and cheaper than mainnet, then post compressed summaries of those transactions back to **Layer 1 (L1)** for security and finality.
+The concept is simple: execute transactions on a separate **Layer 2 (L2)** chain that operates much faster and cheaper than mainnet, then post compressed summaries of those transactions back to **Layer 1 (L1)** for security and finality.

 This approach allows rollups to inherit Ethereum's security—the most valuable property of the base layer—while offering dramatically lower fees and higher throughput.
 However, this security inheritance only applies fully when data availability is on Ethereum itself; rollups using external data availability (validiums) require additional trust assumptions.
 It's like having a busy restaurant with a single, highly secure cash register: instead of every customer waiting in line to pay individually, tables submit their bills in batches, with the cashier processing dozens of payments at once while maintaining the same security standards.